compomics/xilmass/README.md

 ---
 ##Tool description

 Xilmass is a novel algorithm to identify cross-linked peptides.
 Xilmass uses a new way to compose the search database and a new scoring function that scores each experimental spectrum against complete theoretical spectra.
-Xilmass can be used for both labeled and unlabeled cross-linkers and allows [Percolator](http://per-colator.com/) input to validate the findings.
+Xilmass can be used for both labeled and unlabeled cross-linkers.

 [Go to top of page](#xilmass)